ARCHITECTURE. AGRICULTURE. 19TH CENTURY ROOTS. 21ST CENTURY PRESERVATION.

-Woodlawn and Frank Lloyd Wright's Pope-Leighey House, sites of the National Trust for Historic Preservation, are located on the same grounds in historic Alexandria, Virginia.
-On a beautiful 126-acre estate of rolling hills overlooking the Potomac River, visitors can explore and contrast the architectural and historical backgrounds of two unique homes and enjoy a natural retreat in the midst of the busy Route 1 corridor.
+Woodlawn and Frank Lloyd Wright's Pope-Leighey House are sites of the National Trust for Historic Preservation, located on the same grounds in historic Alexandria, Virginia.
+Visitors are encouraged to explore the contrasting architectural and historical backgrounds of these two unique homes.
+Our site is also home to the Arcadia Center for Sustainable Food & Agriculture.